 15. Don’t Feel Obligated to Stay

 For some people, an affair is a deal-breaker.
-If you know in your heart that this is something you can never forgive, leaving the relationship for good might be best for you.
-Understanding when to walk away after infidelity is important to feeling at peace with your decision.
-Staying when you should leave often ends up with feelings of resentment in a marriage.
-Likewise, If you do not have the motivation to do the work needed to repair the relationship, you are not obligated to stay.
+If you know this is something you can never forgive, leaving the relationship for good might be best for you.
+Understanding when to walk away after infidelity is important to feel at peace with your decision.
+Staying when you should leave often results in resentment in a marriage.
+Likewise, If you are not motivated to do the work needed to repair the relationship, you are not obligated to stay.

 If the affair is part of a pattern of disrespect and abuse in the relationship, the healthiest choice for you might also be to leave the relationship for good.
-You have no obligation to stay in a relationship where you are being subjected to emotional, physical, sexual, and/or financial abuse.
+It may take some time to get over someone you love.
+Still, you have no obligation to stay in a relationship where you are subjected to emotional, physical, sexual, and/or financial abuse.

 When It Might Be Best to Break Up